 A smart dress code is welcomed in Argentina.
-Like any country there are times to dress up more and times to dress more casual – always pay attention to what the locals are wearing.
-Rule of thumb is to dress well when you want to make a good impression.
-In general the people of Argentina are very sophisticated and have a great sense of style.
+Like any country, there are times to dress up more and times to dress more casual – always pay attention to what the locals are wearing.
+The rule of thumb is to dress well when you want to make a good impression.
+In general, the people of Argentina are very sophisticated and have a great sense of style.

 Some people in Argentina find the OK or thumbs up hand gesture vulgar and offensive, akin to “giving the finger” in Australia.